John Jacob Astor III

 John Jacob Astor III (June 10, 1822 – February 22, 1890) was an American financier, philanthropist and a soldier during the American Civil War.
-He was a prominent member of the Astor family, becoming the wealthiest member in his generation and the founder of the English branch of the family.
+He was a prominent member of the Astor family, becoming the wealthiest member in his generation.

-Early life
+Early life and education

 Astor was the eldest son of real estate businessman William Backhouse Astor Sr. and Margaret Alida Rebecca Armstrong.
-His younger brother, businessman William Backhouse Astor Jr., became the patriarch of the male line of American Astors.
+One of his younger brothers was businessman William Backhouse Astor Jr.

-His paternal grandparents were fur-trader John Jacob Astor and Sarah Cox Todd.
+His paternal grandparents were merchant-trader John Jacob Astor, who made his first fortune in the North American fur trade, and Sarah Cox Todd.
 Astor's maternal grandparents were Senator John Armstrong Jr. and Alida Livingston of the Livingston family.

 John Astor III studied at Columbia College, graduating in 1839, and the University of Göttingen, following which he went to Harvard Law School, graduating in 1842.
 He practiced law for a year, to qualify for assisting in the management of his family's immense estate, one half of which later descended to him.
-It was based on his paternal grandfather's achieving a monopoly in the lucrative fur trade in the early nineteenth century.